cap-js/docs/get-started/jumpstart.md

 ::: tip Convention over Configuration

 We recommend to stay with CAP's conventions to benefit from things just working out of the box.
-Only add configurations or override the defaults if you really need to do so.
+Only add configuration or override the defaults if you really need to do so.

 :::